 As a result of their backgrounds, many of these tamariki and rangatahi have a combination of health and education needs that have gone unidentified or untreated prior to coming into care.
 To be successful, gateway assessments require Oranga Tamariki, District Health Boards (DHBs), schools, ECE providers and other education services to work closely together.

 Youth Justice health assessments

-This is a comprehensive health assessment for tamaiti and rangatahi who offend which supports informed decision making and better outcomes at the youth justice family group conference.
+This is a comprehensive health assessment for tamariki and rangatahi who offend which supports informed decision-making and better outcomes at the youth justice family group conference.

 Te Whare Tapa Whā – a Māori health model

 For many Māori modern health services lack recognition of taha wairua (the spiritual dimension).
 In a traditional Māori approach, the inclusion of the wairua, the role of the whānau or family and the balance of the hinengaro (mind) are as important as the physical manifestations of illness.
 Te Whare Tapa Whā is a Māori health model developed by Dr Mason Durie.

 - the achievement and maintenance of physical fitness and mental stability.
 Health and wellbeing is the result of a combination of physical, social, intellectual and emotional factors

 - the absence of physical illness, disease and mental distress - ideas about health and wellbeing change over time and vary between different cultures and life stages

 - dental health, immunisations and enrolment in a Primary Health Organisation (GP)